gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 Test relu [0.29031872749328613, 0.9222999811172485]
 Test cubic [0.1919427067041397, 0.9718999862670898]
 ```
-92.2% test accuracy with ReLU vs 97.2% test accuracy with x^3.
+**92.2%** test accuracy with ReLU compared to **97.2%** test accuracy with x^3.

 ![](/img/Screenshot_2023-09-23_12.55.10.png)_Loss per epoch, local environment._

 Seeing the loss per epoch was like "this is surreal".

 Faster.

 Better.

+"What did I just do?"

 ## Colab

 Then I went to colab.
-Colab is a way to execute a Jupyter Notebook online.
-It is a service provided by Google
+[Colab](https://colab.research.google.com) is a way to execute a Jupyter Notebook online.
+No need for a GPU, nor installing packages.

+It is a service provided by Google.

 I used the same code as in my local environment ([here you can find the notebook](https://colab.research.google.com/drive/1q00wPHH5LYHHu5hDZy-2Bv3GGFXSq-v3?usp=sharing))